plenoptic-org/plenoptic_presentations/README.md

 ## Build locally

-To build this locally, follow the [jekyll setup instructions](https://jekyllrb.com/docs/#instructions).
-Run `jekyll new test_site` and then copy over the `Gemfile` and `Gemfile.lock` files into this directory, then run `bundle exec jekyll serve` to run locally.
+To build this locally, [install Ruby](https://jekyllrb.com/docs/installation/), then run `bundle exec jekyll serve` to build and serve the website locally.
+In your browser, navigate to the address shown in the terminal (probably `localhost:4000/plenoptic_presentations/`)

 ## Licensing